Herrick District Library: History

 Spatially, the library was insufficient.
 Staff members were overcrowded in offices, auditorium space was insufficient, programming and event space was limited and there were no conference rooms at all.
 In addition, Herrick was forced to remove many videos, books, art and reference materials to make room for newer materials, most patrons waited in check out lines for 10 minutes or more, and the number of patrons in the library eliminated the library's ability to offer a quiet reading environment.

 The expansion came after a long-awaited millage referendum and the switch from Herrick's status as a public library to a district library.
 The switch meant that the control of the library shifted from the City of Holland to an area wide board, allowing for a more reasonable form of funding.
 In December 1996, the District Library Planning Committee endorsed a "resolution of intent" to fund a library district which was unanimously supported.
 Then in 1997, focus was placed on receiving a millage referendum that sought $11.5 million in funding.
 On May 6, 1997, the City of Holland as well as surrounding Townships voted to approve 1.5 mills for a period of 20 years to support the establishment and operation of the Herrick District Library.

 The renovation began on January 4, 1998 and took 18 months with the reopening occurring on June 11, 1999.
-The new building has been increased in size by 48144 sqft, or 200 percent over the original building, leaving a total square footage of 72,291, and was designed by Frye, Fillan & Molinaro Architects Ltd.
+The new building has been increased in size by 48144 sqft, or 200 percent over the original building, leaving a total square footage of 72,291, and was designed by Frye, Gillan & Molinaro Architects Ltd.

 In addition to the new Herrick District Library, the North Side Branch, located on Riley St., was completed in early 2000, giving Herrick an additional 5200 sqft.

 In 2016, voters overwhelmingly approved a renewal of the library's operating millage.
 The millage will allow for many improvements, including expansion at the North Branch and additional hours at each location.
 The library checks out more than 1 million physical and digital items each year.